AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-03.md

 2. Prompt engineering
 3. Retrieval-Augmented Generation (RAG)

 Each approach has its strengths, trade-offs, and ideal use cases.
-By the end, you’ll know when to use each—and how they work under the hood.
+By the end, you’ll know when to use each - and how they work under the hood.

-## 1. Fine-Tuning — Teaching the Model New Tricks
+## 1. Fine-Tuning : Teaching the Model New Tricks

 **Fine-tuning** is the process of training an existing LLM on custom datasets to improve its behavior on specific tasks.